Katzenwerfer/AutoCAIN_PS/README.md

 # AutoCAIN_PS

+##
+## I'm not updating this anymore. feel free to make changes to it in a fork or something, idk, go nuts.
+##

 A variation of AutoCAIN which works using PowerShell instead of the CMD batch

 ## Requirements (All need to be in the same folder as the .bat)